kzar/bitratchet-js/README.md

         missing : Default value or function to calculate default value given context.
       }

  - `hex` a simple primitive to read and return hex.
-Can't work more granulary than nibbles for obvious reasons.
+Can't work with more granularity than nibbles for obvious reasons.
 (As always there are no limitations stopping you reading over byte boundaries however.)

 <!-- Break list -->